GoNZooo/wastes-of-time/README.md

 you'd be an idiot to waste this opportunity to get tons of free productivity (from happiness) out of a motivated team.
 Even worse, forcing them to use your stupid JVM stack or whatever is going to be a painful experience for everyone involved.

+## Kitchen sink languages

+There is a certain type of language creator or community that seems determined to put everything under the sun into their language.
+Things are accumulated and appended to the language either to add new possibilities or to fix problems created by some previously added thing.
+The result is a messy and almost unlearnable language that has more features than anyone should be forced to learn and certainly more than anyone should be using even across multiple projects.

+If you come across a language known for (or being obviously) a kitchen sink language I think you should turn around.
+It is almost certainly a waste of time to use it.

+Some languages are of course already established and have lots of users, lots of support out there and so on; C++ comes to mind.
+Learning C++ is perhaps *not* a waste of time.
+Some languages push through a critical barrier of popularity and seem to succeed despite their obvious kitchen sink nature.
+Seeing one that doesn't fit either previous criteria, it's very hard to not consider it a waste of time.